 Jennifer started her career with PMHC/DVCC in 2013.
 Prior to that, Jennifer was a Preschool Teacher and Daycare Center Director working with children since 1999.
 Jennifer started at the DVCC site of PMHC as a Service Specialist and worked closely with the clients, families, and insurance providers to ensure the services were approved and received as clinically prescribed.
 She was then promoted to the IBHS Administrative Coordinator position in 2020.
 Jennifer maintains the protocols and processes within the IBHS department at DVCC, taking great pride in making sure that all the participants are receiving the quality care they need and deserve

 Dawneisha Spratley MS, LBS, LPC, BCPC, ACS has over 16 years of experience within Behavioral Health and Child Welfare Systems in Pennsylvania.
 She has worked as a clinician, a board certified and approved clinical supervisor, and director within the behavioral health field.
 She is a Licensed Professional counselor in three states and also a Licensed Behavior Specialist in Pennsylvania and has worked extensively within the private and public schools in Pennsylvania.
 She has experience in developing programs, offering high quality services and conducting effective clinical and administrative supervision.
 Her experience also includes implementing successful organizational change that supports growth, creates new innovative workflows, and enhances policies related to state regulations.
 She currently serves as a member of the Psi Chi National Honor Society, the American Counseling Association and the American Psychological Association.

 Looking to get started with our services?

-Get in touch with Thelma, your Intake Manager.
+Get in touch with Tangier, our Intake Manager.